abedfetrat/fem01-easybank-landing-page/README.md

 ### What I learned

-- I learned to use the `html <picture> ` element to offer alternative images for different screen sizes/resolutions
+- I learned to use the `<picture> ` element to offer alternative images for different screen sizes/resolutions:

 ```html
 <picture class="hero__background-graphic-container">